Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 , 'Return results'
         )) as sentiment_categories
 FROM
-    advanced_analytics.public.orders_reviews;
+    ADVANCED_ANALYTICS.PUBLIC.ORDERS_REVIEWS;
 ```

-  If you look inside of `advanced_analytics.public.orders_reviews_sentiment_test` you'll notice two new columns: `sentiment_assesment` and `sentiment_categories`. `sentiment_assesment` contains overall assessment of the sentiment based on the review and `sentiment_categories` has an evaluation of each of three components individually: cost, quality and delivery time.
+  If you look inside of `ADVANCED_ANALYTICS.PUBLIC.ORDERS_REVIEWS_SENTIMENT_TEST` you'll notice two new columns: `sentiment_assesment` and `sentiment_categories`. `sentiment_assesment` contains overall assessment of the sentiment based on the review and `sentiment_categories` has an evaluation of each of three components individually: cost, quality and delivery time.

   <img src ='assets/geo_ml_11.png'>